Skip to content

 Ms. Bourne has master’s degrees in Higher Education Administration and in Integrated Science & Technology.
 For over 18 years she held senior leadership roles at James Madison University, first as Director of Technology Transfer and then as Director of Technology Innovation & Economic Development.
 Ms. Bourne also founded and led James Madison Innovations, a 501(c)(3) corporation to manage intellectual property.
 In those roles, Ms. Bourne supported commercialization efforts for JMU researchers.
 She also led initiatives to create a regional angel investor network and strengthen the community’s entrepreneurial ecosystem.
 Ms. Bourne leads NCI’s work in the Charlotte region, anchored by UNC Charlotte.

-Ms. Coneybeer has more than 15 years of experience navigating complex research and innovation efforts for the UNC System, community colleges, and corporate partners.
+Mrs. Coneybeer has more than 15 years of experience navigating complex research and innovation efforts for the UNC System, community colleges, and corporate partners.
 She holds a master’s degree in Horticulture Science from NC State University.
 She most recently served as Director of Mentorship and Research for the NC School of Science and Math’s western campus.
 Before that, she worked in the biosciences industry and academia.
 Ms. Coneybeer leads NCI’s work in the West region, anchored by WCU.

 A native North Carolinian, Carly earned her bachelor’s degree from UNC-Chapel Hill studying organizational development and information systems, and her master’s degree in Commerce from the University of Virginia.
 Carly has worked with companies large and small on brand management, marketing, and advertising campaigns.
 She’s an entrepreneur herself, co-founding a North Carolina-based business.
-As Chief of Staff at NCI, Carly provides day-to-day project and program management to optimize the organization’s performance.
+As Director of Programs and Strategic Initiatives at NCI, Carly provides day-to-day project and program management to optimize the organization’s performance.
 With a hand in everything from policymaking to strategic planning to operations, Carly is the team’s utility player and makes sure the trains run on time.
 Carly enjoys traveling and spending time with animals at Chatham Animal Rescue & Education, where she helps oversee foster placement.

 Dr. Hopper holds a PhD from Duke University in bioanalytical chemistry.
 She served as Director for Programs and Grants at the Institute for Convergent Science at UNC-Chapel Hill in her immediate past role, where she helped plan and establish the institute, assembled research teams, and developed proposals to secure funding for research, innovation, and other programs.
 Before that, Dr. Hopper held a variety of roles in higher education research administration, program development, and graduate education, including serving as Research Director for the UNC System.
 Dr. Hopper leads the design and oversight of asset and technology mapping in each of NCI’s four regions.
 Her work is critical to a statewide understanding of university capabilities in technology development and commercialization.